Creating more natural light with a glass floor

 Ideally, every room in a property would have its own source of natural light, whether that’s through a window or skylight.
 Unfortunately, that isn’t always possible due to the existing layout of a building or planning permission restrictions.
 For example, if you own a listed building, you will be highly limited in where you can insert additional windows and at what size.
 With this in mind, how can you ensure that rooms don’t feel dark and claustrophobic?
 Structural glass floors might just be the answer.

 Installing a glass floor allows light to pass from the room above to the one below, without causing an obstruction.
 Examples of rooms you might like to brighten up include basements, cellars and windowless hallways.
-We recommend positioning the structural glass floor as possible to a significant source of natural light, such as a floor-to-ceiling window or beneath a skylight.
-That way, a greater amount of light is able to penetrate downwards.

 When it comes to choosing your slip-resistant glass, there are a number of options out there, with some offering additional levels of privacy.
 For example, a sandblasted finish leaves the surface translucent, meaning that only blurred shapes are visible through it.
 High levels of light are still able to pass through though!
 This is an incredibly popular choice as it protects the privacy of those above and below from prying eyes.
 If you would like a section of the glass to remain totally transparent, we’d recommend that you choose a repeating pattern design, such as a dot matrix.